Org Design Stories: Glovo

 - Other cluster leads: This included other leaders like myself from different parts of the business.
 We would touch base often to get a better understanding of what goals we were trying to achieve, what we needed to achieve them, how we planned to go about achieving them, and so on.
 This was helpful because it gave deep insight into how other teams approached the business goals that were being cascaded across the company—and in some cases, it gave me new ideas for managing my team even better.

-What were the biggest points of friction?
+What were the biggest points of friction in the org structure?

 Hyper-growth is tough for any business.
 There are a few reasons for this:

 - Not everyone within a company will believe that hyper-growth is the right path forward—especially the case for people who feel like certain things need to be fixed or streamlined before diving head-first into scaling rapidly.
 Getting these people to ebb and flow with ever-changing strategies, plans, goals, and teams can be an uphill battle.

 That being said, everyone will always have an opinion.
 It’s just human nature.
 What I learned early on is that to be a good leader, I needed to create my own opinion and then be able to clearly communicate to my team why I’ve taken a certain position.
 I don’t necessarily expect everyone to agree with me, but I do hope that communicating my reasons for moving in a given direction helps my team understand where my head’s at.
 The truth is, it’s really easy to love something and then want to put all resources into it.
 But you have to ask yourself (and your team), “Is this right for the business?”
 To answer that question, you have to build a business case.
 That’ll clear up a lot on its own.